patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - Refactored Meal Planner UI: Moved recipe selection and portions input to the card header for a cleaner layout.
 - Created reusable `PortionSelector.vue` component and integrated it into `pages/planner.vue`.
 The planner now defaults portion selection to the recipe's original portion count.
+- Refactored the meal planner page (`pages/planner.vue`):
+  - Moved recipe selection controls to the bottom section, visible only when no meal is planned.
+  - Replaced individual meal removal buttons with a single 'X' button in the top-right corner of the day card when a meal is planned.
+  - Hid the entire bottom section of the day card when a meal is planned.

+### Planner Page

+- Updated the UI for scheduled meal days: displays recipe image as background with overlay, changes text to white, and hides add controls.
+- Removed the 'Nog geen maaltijden gepland.' message when no meals are scheduled for a day.

+## Meal Planner (`planner-prd.md`)

+- [x] **Weekly Planner View:**
+  - [x] UI Component for calendar/list view (`pages/planner.vue`).
+  - [x] Display days of the week, starting from the upcoming Monday.
+  - [x] Updated date format to show full month name (`pages/planner.vue`).
+  - [x] Refactored recipe adding UI in `pages/planner.vue` for better alignment and button placement.
+  - [x] Refactored `UCard` to use standard `div` elements for simplicity in `pages/planner.vue`.
+  - [x] Reordered elements in the planner day card header: moved Add Recipe controls before Day/Date info.

+### Changed

+- Adjusted the layout of meal cards in the planner page (`pages/planner.vue`):
+  - Moved the planned meal title to the bottom-right corner.
+  - Increased the font size of the planned meal title.
+  - Ensured the remove button position remains consistent when visible.

+* Fixed `USelectMenu` dropdown clipping issue in the meal planner by setting popper strategy to `fixed`.
+* Conditionally applied `relative` positioning to planner day cards only when a meal is present, aiming to fix `USelectMenu` overlap.

+### Meal Planner UI Refactor

+- Replaced inline recipe selection with a modal (`UModal`) triggered by a 'Plan maaltijd' button on each day card in `pages/planner.vue`.
+- Removed the separate `MealPlannerModal.vue` component and integrated its functionality directly into `pages/planner.vue`.
+- Updated state management in `pages/planner.vue` to handle the modal's data and visibility.
+- Aligned the "Plan maaltijd" button vertically with the date/day text using `sm:items-center`.
+- Removed the placeholder text ("Klik op 'plan maaltijd'...") from empty day cards.